 Plantronics (Poly) Voyager Focus UC 134

-Voyager Focus UC headset may be the solution for you if background noise keeps you from participating in essential conference calls.
+Voyager Focus UC headset may be the solution for you if outside noise keeps you from participating in essential conference calls.
 Plantronics, a well-respected headset manufacturer, has released the Voyager Focus UC headset.

-The mic also has noise cancellation technology, which allows you to listen to music or friends better.
+This active noise cancellation technology also allows you to have excellent call quality.
 Dynamic Mute Alert detects when you speak and alerts you to avoid embarrassment.

-Voyager Focus UC is compatible with any device, including a smartphone, tablet, or computer.
-It also has Bluetooth and wireless connectivity, allowing up to a 30m roaming range.
-The bluetooth headset’s battery life lasts up to 15 hours, while talk time can be up to 12 hours.
+The battery life of this best Bluetooth microphone lasts up to 15 hours, while talk time can be up to 12 hours.
 A magnetic charging stand is included to make sure the gaming headset doesn’t run out.

-- Excellent wireless headset range and battery life
+- Excellent wireless headsets range and decent battery life

 - Included is a charging stand